Vietnam.vn - Nền tảng quảng bá Việt Nam

 The deal is also expected to help Israel return hostages held by Hamas, thereby preventing Tel Aviv from launching a ground operation into Rafah.

-Washington also announced that it would not support Tel Aviv in launching an operation into the city if Israel did not come up with a suitable and reliable plan to ensure that no humanitarian crisis occurred.
+Washington also announced that it would not support Tel Aviv in launching an operation into the city if Israel could not come up with a suitable and reliable plan to ensure that no humanitarian crisis occurred.

 However, on April 30, the Israeli Prime Minister reaffirmed his determination to send troops into Rafah, regardless of whether the country reaches a ceasefire agreement with Hamas or not.

-"We will eliminate Hamas battalions in Rafah and accomplish all the objectives of the operation, including bringing all the hostages home," Netanyahu said, adding that Israel would seek to evacuate civilians before sending troops into the city.
+"We will eliminate Hamas battalions in Rafah and accomplish all the objectives of the operation, including bringing all hostages home," Netanyahu said, adding that Israel would seek to evacuate civilians before sending troops into the city.

 Currently, the negotiation process on a ceasefire agreement between Hamas and Israel is still going on actively, but the two sides still disagree on a number of issues.
 Hamas demands that Israel stop the campaign and withdraw all troops from the Gaza Strip, while Tel Aviv only accepts a temporary ceasefire.